thespamster/the-lady-gardener-v1.1/README.md

 - Bootstrap carousels replace both the plant gallery and the garden gallery.
 - The Facebook and Instagram icons are now embedded in the main body of the site rather than being in the footer.
 The email icon is reduced in size.
 - A much smaller footer with a flowers icon behind it to the right makes for a cleaner look at the bottom of the page.
 - A custom 404 error page.
-Much better than the default 404 page and has a link back to traceygardengal.com
+Much better than the default 404 page and has a link back to the traceygardengal site.
-- Added a dismissable cookie alert.
+- Added a dismissable cookie statement as no cookies are used.
+- The original embedded Google Map has been replaced with an embedded Google Map Javascript API which doesn't use cookies.

 ## Technologies Used